What did Festival 2017 have to offer?

 Brattleboro is a great destination for a summer weekend.
 We’ve put together resources to help you plan your visit.

-Below find an overview of of classes and faculty.
+Below find an overview of 2017 classes and faculty.

 For a complete class schedule and full faculty bios go here!

-A complete list of choreographers, companies and performances will be available by May 1st!
+A complete list of choreographers, companies and performances will be available in March

 Ballet at all levels, Modern at all levels, Jazz at all levels, Giordano Jazz Technique, Sylvestre Modern Technique, Simonson Jazz, Teaching Symposium, Finagling Flexibility, Contemporary, Visceral Improvisation, Hot In Heels, Fusion Style Belly Dance, Tap All Levels, Hue Men and Women Dancing With Color, Contemporary Fusion, Anya Pilates Mat, 3D Projection Mapping, Acro Yoga, West African Dance, Hip Hop/Street Dance, Partnering and Partnership, Making Space for Dance in Rural and Suburban Communities, Injury Basics, Upper Body Urgency, Body Work and Mechanics, Israeli Contemporary Dance, Body Release Essentials, Tap Teasers and Tricks, Cabaret Style Jazz, Dunham Technique, Contact Improvisation, Collaborative Composition, Bollywood, Making Political Dances, Assisted Thai Yoga, Dancing Yoga, Contemporary Ballet, Dancing Upside Down, Sevillanas, Afro-Brazilian Dance Forms, Turkish Style Belly Dance, Efficient Chaos, Wake Up Your Vinyasa, Isadora Duncan Technique, Improvisation, Open Jazz Technique, Rainbow Tribe, Shim Sham Shimmy, Yogea, Floor Barre, Contemporary Simonson Jazz, Country Swing, Hip Hop Your Modern Dance, Socially Conscious Choreography; Protest in Motion, Site Specific Exploration, Naam Yoga and Meditation, Afro Jazz, Cha Cha, Stomp Percussion, Let your Feet Sing, Embody Yoga Pilates, Body Tuning, Contact Jam, Sambe Pagode, Performance Workshop for Voice and Vessel and more!

-See below short bios of this years faculty.
-A few faculty members will be added….stay tuned!
+See below short bios of last year’s faculty.

 Thomas earned a Master of Arts degree in dance and higher education from New York University an is a ABT® certified teacher.
 He danced with Ballet Hispanico, Elisa Monte, and the Murray Louis and Nikolais Company prior to joining the Paul Taylor Dance Company.